MurathanKurfali/ner-tagger/README.md

 ```bash
 e.g ./run.sh --system-type 'a' --bert-name 'bert-base-cased' --use-weighted-loss 'true'
 ```
+By default, the batch size is set to 16, learning rate to 5e-5 and the validation metric used is the overall F1 score.
+The model is evaluated on the development set at every 1,000 steps, with the best model being selected based on its performance on the development set.

 **!)** Using weighted loss is a common strategy to address the data imbalance issue.
 However, in my initial experiments, implementing weighted loss did not yield an improvement in performance.
 Therefore, you can safely ignore that option for the time being.

 ### 3) Evaluation